JAK4L/cyberark-aws-auto-onboarding/README.md

 # Features
 - Automatic onboarding and management of new AWS instances upon spin up
 - Automatic de-provision accounts for terminated AWS instances
+- Automatic update of Linux servers sending syslog to PTA

 # Prerequisites